 Table A-17 shows total Retirement System liabilities, assets, and percent funded for the last five actuarial valuations as well as contributions for the fiscal years 2010-11 through 2014-15.
 Information is shown for all employers in the Retirement System (City and County of San Francisco, SFUSD, SFCCD, and San Francisco Trial Courts).
 "Actuarial Liability" reflects the actuarial accrued liability of the Retirement System measured for purposes of determining the funding contribution.
 "Market Value of Assets" reflects the fair market value of assets held in trust for payment of pension benefits.
 "Actuarial Value of Assets" are the plan assets with investment returns different than expected smoothed over five years to provide a more stable contribution rate.
 The "Market Percent Funded" column is determined by dividing the market value of assets by the actuarial accrued liability.
+The "Actuarial Percent Funded" column is determined by dividing the actuarial value of assets by the actuarial accrued liability.
 "Employee and Employer Contributions" reflects the total of mandated employee contributions and employer contributions received by the Retirement System in the fiscal year ended June 30th prior to the July 1st valuation date.